-On March 3, 2023, we entered into a purchase agreement (the "Purchase Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park"), pursuant to which Lincoln Park committed to purchase up to \$ 25.0 million of shares of Common Stock at our sole discretion, from time to time over a 36 -month period commencing on March 7, 2023.
+On March 3, 2023, we entered into a purchase agreement (the "Purchase Agreement") with Lincoln Park Capital Fund, LLC ("Lincoln Park"), pursuant to which Lincoln Park committed to purchase up to \$ 25.0 million of shares of Common Stock at our sole discretion, from time to time over a 36-month period commencing on March 7, 2023.
 The issuance and sale of Common Stock under the Purchase Agreement was made pursuant to our registration statement on Form S-3 (file number 333-264299), which was declared effective by the SEC on April 26, 2022.
-On June 16, 2023, we suspended and terminated the prospectus supplement (the "Purchase Agreement Prospectus Supplement") related to the offering with respect to the unsold shares of Common Stock issuable pursuant to the Purchase Agreement.
+On June 16, 2023, we suspended and terminated the prospectus supplement related to the offering with respect to the unsold shares of Common Stock issuable pursuant to the Purchase Agreement.
 We will not make any further sales of our securities pursuant to the Purchase Agreement, unless and until a new prospectus supplement is filed.
-Other than the termination of the Purchase Agreement Prospectus Supplement and offering with respect to future sales by us, the Purchase Agreement remains in full force and effect.
+Other than the termination of the prospectus supplement related to the offering with respect to future sales by us, the Purchase Agreement remains in full force and effect.